indiesquidge/squidgefiles/README.md

 brew install reattach-to-user-namespace
 ```

-One of the plugins I use, `deoplete`, which is a asynchronous completion framework
+Some Neovim plugins are written in or have build setups in Python, so we need to
-for neovim, requires Python3.
-To install this, run
+install python.

 ```
 brew install python3
 ```

-Then enable the `neovim` Python3 interface with pip:
+Then enable the neovim Python3 interface with pip:

 ```
 pip3 install neovim